 Dr. Gil's research focuses on the etiology, epidemiology, and treatment of adolescent substance abuse and mental health.
 He has authored numerous articles that examine the role of culture, race, and ethnicity in adolescent substance use and mental health.
 His research has been published in the American Journal of Public Health, Archives of General Psychiatry, Epidemiology, Addiction, and American Journal of Epidemiology, among others.
 Dr. Gil has conducted numerous longitudinal epidemiological studies in California and Florida, as well as clinical trials testing interventions to reduce substance abuse among adolescents.
 His research has been funded by several NIH Institutes and various Foundations.
 He also has served on numerous review and advisory panels for the National Institute of Mental Health, the National Institute on Drug Abuse, the National Institute on Alcohol Abuse and Alcoholism, and the California Tobacco Related Disease Program.
 He is on the editorial board of numerous scientific journals in his field of research.
 He is currently a member of the Advisory Council for the National Institute on Alcohol Abuse and Alcoholism (NIAAA), a member of the APLU's Council on Research Policy and Graduate Education, and a member of the Board of Trustees of the Southeastern Universities Research (SURA).

 Luis Salas is a graduate of North Carolina State University and received his Juris Doctor from Wake Forest University in 1971.
 He joined Florida International University in 1975 and is a professor in the School of International and Public Affairs.
 As Associate Vice President for Research, Dr. Salas fosters and promotes sponsored research, as well as coordinates and plans research and technological development for centers reporting to the Office of the Vice President for Research.
 These centers consist of the International Hurricane Research Center (IHRC), which includes the Wall of Wind, and the Applied Research Center (ARC).
-Additionally, he works directly with the Vice President to develop the FIU Research Foundation, and other matters pertaining to research development and the Division of Research.
+Additionally, he works directly with the Vice President to develop the FIU Research Foundation, and other matters pertaining to research development and the Office of Research and Economic Development.
 He has served as the director of the Center for the Administration of Justice (CAJ) since 1984.
 CAJ is widely recognized as one of this country's premier justice reform institutions working in developing countries.

-Henry Artigues joined the Division of Research in 2009 to serve as the Director for Research Development.
-Henry comes to the DoR with over 13 years' experience in the management of large scale research projects.
+Henry Artigues joined the Office of Research and Economic Development in 2009 to serve as the Director for Research Development.
+Henry comes to the ORED with over 13 years' experience in the management of large scale research projects.
 He first came to FIU in 2002 to direct the operations of an NIH-funded research grant focusing on substance using adolescents with behavioral problems.
 Since then, he has served as the Administrative Director for the Community Based Intervention Research Group at FIU, and most recently as the Director for Research Administration at the Stempel College of Public Health and Social Work.
 Henry has a Master's in Mental Health Counseling from the University of Miami and a Master's in Business Administration from FIU.

-Christopher Grayson joined the Division of Research in 2004.
+Christopher Grayson joined the Office of Research and Economic Development in 2004.
 He serves as the Director for the Office of Research Integrity, and is responsible for overseeing the regulatory requirements of several research compliance areas.
 These areas include the Institutional Review Board (IRB), the Institutional Animal Care and Use Committee, the Institutional Biosafety Committee, Responsible Conduct of Research, and Research Misconduct.
 Prior to working at FIU, he administered research compliance at the University of Central Florida.
 He earned his Bachelor of Science degree in Management Information Systems from the University of Central Florida and later earned his Master of Business Administration from Florida International University.
 He has also earned a Certification as an IRB Manager (CIM) from the National Association of IRB Managers and a Certification as an IRB Professional (CIP) from the Council for Certification of IRB Professionals.
 Mr. Grayson has been a recipient of the FIU Opportunity Award, a recognition awarded by the President of FIU.
 He is a member of several professional organizations, including the Public Responsibility in Medicine and Research.

 Peter Hernandez serves as the Director of Technology Transfer and Commercialization, and provides overall leadership and direction for patents and licensing.
 He plans, develops, directs, and assesses the University's Intellectual Property portfolio, including generation of licensing revenues.
 Mr. Hernandez also coordinates cooperative ventures with businesses and industries to promote FIU technology, facilitate industry-university collaboration and technology transfer, and advance the commercial use of FIU intellectual property.